Investigating $\gamma$-ray halos around three HAWC bright sources in Fermi-LAT data: Results on the search for Inverse Compton halos

-As for eHWC J1907+063, the $TS$ improves only mildly with the physical ICS template instead of the geometrical modeling.
-For example, with the IEM-{\it GC} the $TS$ changes from a value of 48 (radial Gaussian) to 57 (ICS template), with the ICS template set at the position of the pulsar.
 In Fig.~\ref{fig:likelihood} we also show that the found $D_0$ value is not compatible with the commonly derived Galactic diffusion coefficient values \cite{Kappl:2015bqa,Genolini:2019ewc}.
 The same analysis applied to eHWC J2019+368 does not provide any significant detection for an ICS halo, and the likelihood profile as a function of $D_0$ is almost flat.
 For this source, we are thus not able to provide a preferred value of $D_0$.
 This result is consistent with the non-detection of any extended emission when using the geometrical template during the ROI optimization.
 The values for $D_0$ we find for the sources eHWC J1907+063 and eHWC J1825-134 can be compared with the ones derived in \cite{Abeysekara:2017science,DiMauro:2019yvh,DiMauro:2019hwn} in the direction of different PWNe.
 Specifically, Refs.~\cite{Abeysekara:2017science,DiMauro:2019yvh} found evidence for ICS halos around Geminga and Monogem in HAWC and {\it Fermi}-LAT data, with diffusion coefficient values spanning $D_0\sim 0.7-1.5 \times 10^{26}$ cm$^2$/s and $D_0\sim 4\times 10^{26}$ cm$^2$/s, respectively.
 Additionally, Ref.~\cite{DiMauro:2019hwn} found extended emission compatible with ICS halos around a sample of sources detected in the HESS survey of the Galactic plane with $D_0\sim 1-10 \times 10^{26}$ cm$^2$/s.